amadr-95/spring-boot-master/README.md

 ![profiles](src/main/resources/images/profiles.png)

-By active one of the profiles:
-- Pass de value as a program argument: `--spring.profiles.active=dev`
+By activating one of these profiles only have to pass the value as a program argument: `--spring.profiles.active=dev`

+Once the application is packaged you can run multiple instances of it with different settings from the command line just like that:
--
+- `java -jar [applicationName].jar --spring.profiles.active=dev`
+- `java -jar [applicationName].jar --spring.profiles.active=default --server.port=3000`